xultaeculcis/kelp-wanted-competition/dev-log.md

 * Fiddling with `xgboost` and `catboost`
 * Add predict and submit scripts for tree based models, need to refactor the code for NN stuff later to match
 * Issues with predictions after moving stuff to different modules... need to debug

+## 2024-02-02

+* Fixed issues with empty predictions - train config `spectral_indices` resolution logic was the source of issues
+* Added eval script
+* Removed models other than `XGBClassifier`
+* New submission with XGB - dice = 0.5 on public LB - abandoning this approach
+* Going back to NNs